"You write what you know because — like there's another choice? The trick is to try and know as much as possible."

 - Doc Nickel of The Whiteboard fixes paintball markers for a living, just like his Author Avatar but with fewer railguns and Funny Animals.

-- Christina Strain, writer of the webcomic The Fox Sister, grew up on the Yongsan military base in Seoul, on and around which the comic takes place.
+- Christina Strain, writer of The Fox Sister, grew up on the Yongsan military base in Seoul, on and around which the comic takes place.